Antiviral medications for influenza

 - RELENZA® 2 x 5mg, two inhalations twice a day (a total daily dose of 20mg) for 5 days

-- TAMIFLU® 75mg capsules are a Pharmacist Only Medicine for the treatment or prophylaxis of influenza in adults and children aged 13 years and older who have been exposed to the influenza virus.
+- TAMIFLU® 75mg capsules are a Pharmacist Only Medicine for the treatment or prophylaxis of influenza in adults and adolescents aged 13 years and older who have been exposed to the influenza virus.

 - TAMIFLU® in all other presentations and use of TAMIFLU® in children aged 12 years or under require a prescription from a doctor or nurse practitioner with the relevant prescribing rights.